Connect with others who understand.

 HIV-Related Lymphoma

 HIV infection can increase the likelihood of developing lymphoma.
-Compared to someone without HIV, an HIV-positive individual is 10 to 20 times more likely to develop NHL and eight times more likely to develop HL.
-The risk of a person with HIV developing lymphoma has decreased dramatically since the peak of the AIDS epidemic, thanks to the development of better treatments for HIV.
+Compared to someone without HIV, a person living with HIV is 10 to 20 times more likely to develop NHL and eight times more likely to develop HL.
+The risk of a person with HIV developing lymphoma has decreased dramatically since the peak of the AIDS epidemic, thanks to the availability of better treatments for HIV.

-Nearly all HIV-related lymphomas are types of non-Hodgkin lymphoma.
-The following are types of NHL that commonly occur in people with HIV.
+Most HIV-related lymphomas are types of non-Hodgkin lymphoma.
+The following are types of NHL that most commonly occur in people with HIV.

-Burkitt’s lymphoma accounts for approximately 45 percent of lymphoma cases in people with HIV.
-Burkitt’s lymphoma is considered an AIDS-defining cancer.
-In other words, if you have HIV and are then diagnosed with Burkitt’s lymphoma, you are considered to have AIDS — the disease caused by HIV.
+Burkitt lymphoma accounts for approximately 10 percent of lymphoma cases in people with HIV.
+Burkitt lymphoma is considered an AIDS-defining cancer.
+In other words, if you have HIV and are then diagnosed with Burkitt lymphoma, you are considered to have AIDS — the most severe stage of immune deficiency caused by HIV infection.

-DLBCL accounts for about 35 percent of lymphomas related to HIV infection.
+DLBCL accounts for about 50 percent of lymphomas related to HIV infection.
 Two rare subtypes of DLBCL are commonly associated with HIV: primary central nervous system lymphoma and plasmablastic lymphoma.
-DLBCL is an AIDS-defining cancer.
+DLBCL is also an AIDS-defining cancer.

 Primary Effusion Lymphoma

 Primary effusion lymphoma is a very rare type of NHL that most commonly affects younger people with HIV.
-Primary effusion lymphoma accounts for just 2 percent to 4 percent of HIV-related lymphomas.
+Primary effusion lymphoma accounts for just 4 percent of HIV-related lymphomas.

 Treatment for HIV-Related Lymphomas

-HIV-related lymphomas can be treated, and treatments are generally as effective in HIV-positive people as in HIV-negative people.
-In some cases, your lymphoma treatment may look slightly different.
-For example, lower doses of cancer drugs may be used because of the impact of HIV on the immune system.
-You may also need additional treatments to prevent infections.
+HIV-related lymphomas can be treated, and treatments generally work as well for people living with HIV as for people without HIV.
+In some cases, lymphoma treatment may look slightly different with HIV.
+For example, lower doses of cancer drugs may be necessary because of the impact of HIV on the immune system.
+There may also be additional treatments to prevent infections.

 Lymphoma treatments can cause long-term and delayed effects, beginning months or years after treatment is complete.
-These long-term or late effects are known as sequelae.
+These are known as long-term or late sequelae.
 Sequelae are conditions that follow after another disease or injury.

 Some common sequelae after treatment for blood cancer include: